-A financial asset "held for trading" is classified to "financial assets and liabilities measured at fair value through profit or loss" if it has been purchased to resell it in the short term or if it is included in this class by the Management Board upon meeting certain conditions.
+A financial asset "held for trading" is classified to "financial assets and liabilities measured at fair value through profit or loss" if it has been purchased to resell it in the short term or if it is included in this class by the Management Board of the Bank upon meeting certain conditions.
 Derivatives are also classified as "held for trading".